 Contact hours are made up of: lectures, which direct you towards the most important topics in the field and which allow discussion and clarification of areas of uncertainty with expert staff; tutorials where staff are on hand to help with problem-solving exercises; laboratory and workshop classes where practical situations and methods are encountered; and research or design/build projects, both individually and in groups, where personal skills, teamwork, creativity and critical thinking are developed and where knowledge built up elsewhere in the programme is integrated and developed.
-Site visits are used to place taught sessions in the context of real-world industries or products.

 Engineering is a practical discipline which benefits from significant supervised study, but it cannot be learnt through lectures alone.
-In Programme Stages 1 and 2 there is a higher proportion of supervised study (compared with Programme Stages 3 and 4), with typically 20-24 hours of contact timetabled each week.
+In Programme Stages 1 and 2 there is a higher proportion of supervised study, compared with Programme Stages 3 with typically 20-24 hours of contact timetabled each week.
 These supervised contact hours are designed to assist and to focus your private study.
 Teaching involves a combination of theoretical, experimental and computational study.
 Our approach is to encourage critical thinking and foster your curiosity.
-The majority of learning in Higher Education is typically conducted through private study, therefore by the time that you reach Programme Stage 3, the tutorial and practical elements are managed more by you, especially in relation to your individual project work.
-In Programme Stage 4 the MEng Project gives you an opportunity to work independently, under the guidance of a member of staff, to undertake research into a topic that you may not have covered in taught material.
+The majority of learning in Higher Education is typically conducted through private study, therefore, by the time that you reach Programme Stage 3, the tutorial and practical elements are managed more by you, especially in relation to your individual project work.
+Also, Programme Stage 3 gives you an opportunity to work independently, under the guidance of a member of staff, to undertake research into a topic that you may not have covered in taught material.
 You will have the opportunity to apply your knowledge and understanding to the solution of engineering problems, in topics related to biomedical and healthcare engineering.